javis86/node-red-contrib-azure/README.md

 node-red-contrib-azure is an open source repo with a collection of <a href="http://nodered.org" target="_new">Node-RED</a> nodes that allows you to work with the different Azure services and offerrings.

+This repo is only for reference to the original, please visit active github projects described below:

-### Active development node in this repo:
+### Active development node outside this repo:

-<a href="https://github.com/javis86/node-red-contrib-azure/tree/master/blob-storage">blob-storage</a> - Azure Blob Storage
+<a href="https://github.com/javis86/node-red-contrib-azure-blob-storage-aleph">blob-storage</a> - Azure Blob Storage for Aleph

 ### Non-active